gabrielmcg/synergy-netlify/config-core/edit-vault.md

 ```

 `rhn_orgid` and `rhn_key` are the credentials needed to subscribe the virtual machines with Red Hat Customer Portal.
+If these are not supplied, the playbooks will fallback to using the `redhat_user`/`redhat_pass` combination instead.
 For more information regarding activation keys, see the following URL: [https://access.redhat.com/articles/1378093](https://access.redhat.com/articles/1378093)

 To encrypt the vault you need to run the following command: